-The Doctor of Education in Learning Technologies (EDLT) program enters its 23rd year.
+The Doctor of Education in Learning Technologies (EDLT) program enters its 24th year.
 The focus remains on learning and development in the workplace and school and ways in which new and emerging technologies can and do shape instructional experiences.

 The program is ideal for people with a solid level of comfort using various forms of technology and social media.
-The program is intended for professionals who seek to lead learning technologies arms of K-12 education, post-secondary education, museums, libraries, corporations, government institutions, NGOs, and media enterprises.
-The EDLT program is offered in the Global Access Format (60 percent face-to-face and 40 percent online), mainly at the West Los Angeles Graduate Campus.
+The program is intended for professionals who seek to lead learning technologies arms of K-12 education, postsecondary education, museums, libraries, corporations, government institutions, non-governmental organizations (NGOs), and media enterprises.
+The EDLT program is offered in the Global Access Format (60 percent faceto-face and 40 percent online), mainly at the West Los Angeles Graduate Campus.
 The program considers both formal and informal settings for learning with networked technology and social media.